andreivisan/andreivisan.github.io/_posts/2015-11-12-android-media-server-with-node.js-web-client.md

 ### The Server

 Let's start by diving into how the server side was built.
 In a <a href="http://programminglife.io/android-http-server-with-androidasync" target="_blank"> previous post </a> I have presented ways to make a server out of your Android device, but the response was just a simple JSON object.
 In this post we will dive a bit deeper into how to stream data via a HTTP server.
 For this I suggest you start a simple blank activity Android project.
-You may wonder why not just a service that exposes all the necessary infromation.
+You may wonder why not just a service that exposes all the necessary information.
 I suggest to go with a simple blank activity for the purpose of extending this project with more functionality, like choosing which types of files to expose or which folders, etc.
 On the `MainActivity.java` on the `onCreate` method I called `startHttpServer()`.
 Please find bellow the complete code for the `MainActivity.java`

 ```java